UBS shrugs off break up call, with shareholder support

 SIGNS OF SUCCESS?

 UBS's decision to shrink its investment bank bore fruit in the first quarter when a more equities-focused division swung to a pretax profit of 977 million francs.
-Its private bank, the world's second-largest after Bank of America, also attracted the most customer money for six years in the quarter.
+Its private bank, the world's second-largest after Bank of America (BAC.N), also attracted the most customer money for six years in the quarter.

 A previous campaign to radically restructure UBS by a former president, Luqman Arnold, fell apart when Lehman Brothers collapsed in September 2008.
 Arnold's investment fund's stake in UBS was held by Lehman Brothers meaning he could not access the shares when the U.S. investment bank went bust.